xinzhan/core-services.en/help/interface/core-services/core-services.md

 ---
 description: Implement the Experience Cloud and become an administrator.
-This process modernizes your solutions for features like customer attributes and audiences.
+This process modernizes your solutions for features like Customer Attributes and audiences.
-keywords: core services;customer attributes
+keywords: core services;Customer Attributes
 seo-description: Implement the Experience Cloud and become an administrator.
-This process modernizes your solutions for features like customer attributes and audiences.
+This process modernizes your solutions for features like Customer Attributes and audiences.
 seo-title: Enable your Experience Cloud solutions for core services
 solution: Experience Cloud
 title: Enable your solutions for core services